Future14473/BlueJay/README.md

 # FTC Team #14473 Future - Image processing Framework [Currently in Intense Development]

-This library was made to simplify the confusing and often time-consuming code needed for Computer Vision.
+This library was made to simplify the agony in doing FTC computer vision in Java.
 It follows very simple rules:

 - It can be used for all seasons.
 This code will always be useful unless FTC changes their software setup.